PaulT95/Import_Vicon_Data/README.md

 BE CAREFUL about the outputs you export from Vicon Nexus as they can affect the locations of the references in the program

-## How to Mention Us
+## How to Mention

-You can credit us by including the following text:
+You can credit my work by including the following text:

-"The library used is pubblicly available on GitHub: [Import Vicon Data](https://github.com/PaulT95/Import_Vicon_Data/)."
+"The library used is publicly available on GitHub: [Import Vicon Data](https://github.com/PaulT95/Import_Vicon_Data/)."

 ## Share with Us

-If you have an interesting story or a cool project using our library, feel free to share it with us.
-We'd be delighted to hear what you've achieved with our contribution!
+If you have an interesting story or a cool project using my library, feel free to share it with me.
+I'd be delighted to hear what you've achieved with my contribution!

 Thank you for choosing this library.
 Happy coding! 😄